rajeevnaikte/squid-eval/README.md

 # squid-eval
-Writing logics in natural language way.
+Writing logic in natural language way.
 (Could use eval() function of JS, but it can lead to code injection)
 - Simple expression/rule evaluator with minimal syntax.
 - Write expression in natural language.